Content is important to your site’s success – but content is NOT the only factor.

 Give your brand a face and a voice.
 First, you want to include information about you (and your staff) directly on your website.
 People find a brand more trustworthy when they can see and hear from the real people actually providing the product or service.

 You’ll also want to give your brand a voice.
-This is a consistent personality you’ll use to communicate through advertising and social media.
+This a consistent personality you’ll use to communicate through advertising and social media.

 The type of voice you want to use depends on the specifics of your business.
 Health care, financial services and other more serious businesses need a professional tone.